This blog post was inspired by a question from our dear Facebook friend. Thank you!

 You can add walnuts or pecans to the dough with the chocolate chips at the same stage.
 You can add 1/2 cup of unsweetened apple sauce + 1/4 cup of oil (instead of the 1/2 cup of oil) to give the cookies a fruity flavour.

-As your life changes your organizing solutions might need to be revisited; so they still serve you well.
+As your life changes your organizing solutions might need to be revisited; so they keep serving you well.
 With one school-age child, a designated shelf and a pile of school papers worked great for us.
 A couple weeks ago my younger one started Junior Kindergarten and our School Shelf was in need of update to accommodate his school papers and books.

 THE SOLUTION - I was inspired by my older son's last year classroom where each child had all their school papers, agendas and books in a labeled magazine holder.

 MEASURE - I measured the height of the shelf.
 If you were ever buying magazine holders you know that they come in many different sizes and some of them would have been too high to fit our School Shelf.

 FIND/PURCHASE and LABEL - Now it was time to find the magazine holders.
 I purchased two blue ones at Walmart.
 They are sturdy, have the perfect height and a label slot on the short side.
 Exactly what we needed.
 I used card stock paper and a permanent marker to create the labels.

 Here you can see the before and after picture of our School Shelf.
 Visit my Facebook page and share your own school organizing strategies.
 Happy Organizing!